Methodology

 Some aggregate return level checks are performed in the system to highlight large changes in return level data compared to the previous year.
 These are there as prompts for local authorities to check their data.
 Any outstanding aggregate checks need to have explanatory commentary added to the system before the local authority can sign off their return.

-Production of snapshot table and data cleaning
+Production of snapshot table, data cleaning and creation of flags

 At the end of the data collection a ‘snapshot’ of the social worker data was taken.
 This snapshot table is checked to make sure:

-it has been produced correctly from the database
+• it has been produced correctly from the database

-sample checks show they accurately reflect the live database
+• sample checks show they accurately reflect the live database

 The snapshot table then went through a process of data cleaning.
 This included: